spiderbit/canta-ng/README.md

 ## Why?

-Canta was written with usage of soya3d as 3d-engine.
+Cantas 3d Engine is Soya3d.
-That did lead to several problems, but the most important right now is, that it did not got maintained very well.
+That leads to several problems, but the most important right now is, that the engine is not maintained very well.

-Therefore it is very difficult to get it running, even under varius linux distributions and its nearly impossible to get it running under windows.
+Therefore its hard to distribute / install Canta, its nearly impossible to launch it from windows and even under linux its difficult, too.

-There are much more reasons, like better developer plattform, migration to a python3 code base, and also because I was bored ;)
+There are much more reasons why blender with bge is the better choice as python 3d engine over Soya3d, like better integrated developer plattform, migration to a python3 code base and also because I tought it should be doable and a good challenge and maybe makes cantas core functionality more accessible and more usefull for more people ;)

 ## Dependencies